rust-lang/compiler-team/working-groups/.template/README.md

 - Handle the migration from the existing AST-based borrow checker.

 # How can I get involved?
-If you are interested in getting involved in this working group, you should try attend a meeting and introduce yourself or send a message in the Zulip stream.
+If you are interested in getting involved in this working group, you should try to attend a meeting and introduce yourself or send a message in the Zulip stream.
 You can be added to the GitHub and Zulip group for the working group if you are interested in being pinged when there are available tasks.